smocuda/smocua.github.io/index.md

 ### Ratings

-Information on image ratings can be downloaded <a href="https://osf.io/78ya4/">here</a>.
-Further information on image ratings and the image rating are made available in the SmoCuDa <a href="https://www.karger.com/Article/FullText/509758">manuscript</a> and our Open Science Framework <a href="https://osf.io/6gwy5/">project folder</a>.
+An EXCEL file with information on image ratings can be downloaded <a href="https://osf.io/78ya4/">here</a>.
+Further information on image ratings are available in the SmoCuDa <a href="https://www.karger.com/Article/FullText/509758">manuscript</a> and our Open Science Framework <a href="https://osf.io/6gwy5/">project folder</a>.

 ### Cross-validation with other image databases

-Cross-validations with other image databases are quickly discussed in the SmoCuDa <a href="https://www.karger.com/Article/FullText/509758">manuscript</a>, with more detailed information in the Supplemntal Material.
+Cross-validations with other image databases are quickly discussed in the SmoCuDa <a href="https://www.karger.com/Article/FullText/509758">manuscript</a>, with more detailed information available in the Supplemntal Material.

 ## Contact information